Learn how to become a barista, with easy-to-follow steps and no experience required. This guide will help you get your dream job!

 9. Passionate about coffee

-If you are going to apply for a barista role, you better be passionate about your craft and art.
-Craft and art in this context refer to a love for coffee, knowledge about drink combos, and essential equipment being used.
+If you apply for a barista role, you better be passionate about your craft and art.
+Craft and skill in this context refer to a love for coffee, knowledge about drink combos, and essential equipment being used.

 What Is The Job Description Of A Barista Like?